 “Icehotel is an art symposium in a class of its own.
 The energy released here when creative people from a wide variety of backgrounds and places meet the ice is almost tangible,” says Arne Bergh, partner and sculptor who’s been part of Icehotel since the start.

 Icehotel is all about ice and creativity – with art as the result.
 That’s why the artists invited to take part are not required to have worked with ice before – they’re selected from among those who send in their ideas based on originality and creating it in real natural ice would pose a new challenge.
-This year 42 artists are taking part in Icehotel.
+Each year some 40 artists are taking part in Icehotel.
 The notion that several weeks’ hard work and months of planning and preparation culminate in something that only exists for a few months is in some respects a bittersweet feeling.

 ICEHOTEL vision 2015